Corindi Beach

 How does the suburb of Corindi Beach's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Corindi Beach is below the national average, with the median assessed at $47,193 while the average income stands at $58,060.
-This contrasts to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Corindi Beach is lower than average on a national basis, with the median assessed at $47,193 while the average income stands at $58,060.
+This contrasts to Regional NSW's figures of a median income of $52,390 and an average income of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $51,374 (median) and $63,204 (average) as of September 2025.

 What is the disposable income in the suburb of Corindi Beach?